Allow me to introduce myself…

 Master of Arts (M.A.) in Integrative Medicine and Wellbeing Coaching

-University of Minnesota Twin Cities (Expected Graduation: Spring 2026)
+University of Minnesota Twin Cities (Spring 2026)

 Focus on mindfulness, emotional intelligence, and authentic communication within health coaching.